 Dolmas can be eaten warm, room temperature, or even cold!
 They are juicy, savory, and nutty, with slightly sweet bursts when you bite into a raisin.
 Try this recipe if you haven’t yet because they are so much better homemade than anything I’ve ever found at restaurants!

 - 2 lb ground beef

 - 2 tsp cumin

 - 1 16 oz jar grape leaves

 - 8 cups chicken stock or water

-1. Combine all ingredients except grape leaves and chicken stock in a bowl and mix well
+1. Combine all ingredients except grape leaves, chicken stock, and lemon juice in a bowl and mix well

 2. Place grape leaves in a bowl of water and set aside

 3. Place down one grape leaf on the work surface and add a teaspoon of meat mixture on the bottom.
 Press into a log shape

 4. Wrap the meat mixture with the grape leaf.
 First use the excess grape leaf on the left and right sides of the meat, then roll upwards firmly